jupyter-server/enterprise_gateway/docs/source/config-options.md

     Default: ''
     Sets the Access-Control-Max-Age header.
 (KG_MAX_AGE env var) --KernelGatewayApp.max_kernels=<Int>
-    Default: 0
+    Default: None
     Limits the number of kernel instances allowed to run by this gateway.
-    (KG_MAX_KERNELS env var)
+    Unbounded by default.
+(KG_MAX_KERNELS env var) --KernelGatewayApp.port=<Int>
---KernelGatewayApp.port=<Int>
-    Default: 0
+    Default: 8888
     Port on which to listen (KG_PORT env var) --KernelGatewayApp.port_retries=<Int>
-    Default: 0
+    Default: 50
     Number of ports to try if the specified port is not available (KG_PORT_RETRIES env var) --KernelGatewayApp.prespawn_count=<Int>
     Default: None
     Number of kernels to prespawn using the default language.
-(KG_PRESPAWN_COUNT env var)
+No prespawn by default.
+(KG_PRESPAWN_COUNT env var) --KernelGatewayApp.seed_uri=<Unicode>
---KernelGatewayApp.seed_uri=<Unicode>
-    Default: ''
+    Default: None
     Runs the notebook (.ipynb) at the given URI on every kernel launched.
+No seed by default.
 (KG_SEED_URI env var)

 NotebookHTTPPersonality options
 -------------------------------